No big surprises this year. The last day to file taxes in 2014, for the 2013 tax year, is April 15, 2014.

 In the past it’s been pushed back a day this because of the way the weekend falls and because of a holiday.
-For instance, two years ago Emancipation Day got in the way of the tax filing deadline.
+For instance, three years ago Emancipation Day got in the way of the tax filing deadline.
 It happened again in 2012.
-Last year, the weekend pushed the date back to the 16th, but that was Emancipation day.
+Two years ago, the weekend pushed the date back to the 16th, but that was Emancipation day.
 So, since Washington D.C. is on holiday, the tax deadline was pushed back to the 17th.

 Let’s hope that we don’t have another delay from the IRS this year due to last minute tax law changes enacted by Congress.
 This page will be updated if there are any delays in dates of return acceptance by the IRS.

 - TurboTax – TurboTax offers free online filing for federal tax returns as well as discounted software for more extensive returns.
 Every year I’ve filed my tax returns, I’ve used TurboTax and the process has been extremely simply.

 - H&R Block – H&R Block is better known for their brick and mortar branches, but now they’ve amassed a fantastic online option.
 Whether you need a free federal file, deluxe or business package, H&R Block can deliver.
 And from now until the end of tax season, they’re offering 25% off their services.

 - FreeTaxUSA – Owned by TaxHawk, FreeTaxUSA was founded in 2001 and has been provided free federal tax returns for over a decade.
 There is no fee for returning users to roll over previous years tax data and the costs for state or deluxe filers is much lower than other sites ($12.95 / $5.95 respectfully).

 Are you planning on filing as soon as possible or waiting until the 15th of April?